jlupin/katacoda-scenarios/01-basics/03_web_console.md

 ![WC terminal](assets/wc-terminal.png)

-This is webcontrol's equivalent but inside a terminal - here you can pass all commands to the node for controlling the microservices, checking their status or controllin the node.
+This is web console's equivalent but inside a terminal - here you can pass all commands to the node for controlling the microservices, checking their status or controlling the node.
 The CLI's introduction will be on the next page of this tutorial.

 ### Cluster details